dmpe/bachelor/1_RawData/README.md

 all are using this package.
 For the sake of convinience (and the case something won't work) I have also prepared another implementation of those files using `readxl` package which DOES NOT require `rJava`.

-For that the user is asked to unzip `.zip` folder and overwrite those 4 files (make backup somewhere).
+For that the user is asked to unzip `readXL.zip` folder and overwrite those 4 files (make a backup somewhere too).